-11. Earnings per share (AS-20):
+13. Earnings per share (AS-20):

-Basic earning per share is calculated by dividing the net profit or loss for the year by the weighted average number of shares (excluding preference shares) outstanding during the year calculated on monthly basis.
+Basic earning per share is calculated by dividing the net profit or loss for the year by the weighted average number of shares outstanding during the year calculated on monthly basis.

-12. Income Tax (AS-22):
+14. Accounting for Income Tax (AS-22):

-- 12.1 Provision for current tax is made on the basis of estimated taxable income for the year. - 12.2 Deferred tax is recognized, subject to consideration of prudence, in respect of the tax effects of timing differences between accounting income and taxable income for the period in respect of items of income and expenses that originate in one period and are capable of reversal in one or more subsequent periods.
+- 14.1 Income Tax expense comprises of current tax and deferred tax.
+Current Tax is provided for and Deferred Tax is accounted for in accordance with the applicable provisions of the Income Tax Act, 1961 and rules framed thereunder. - 14.2 Provision for current tax is made on the basis of estimated taxable income for the year. - 14.3 Deferred tax is recognized, subject to consideration of prudence, in respect of the tax effects of timing differences between accounting income and taxable income for the period in respect of items of income and expenses that originate in one period and are capable of reversal in one or more subsequent periods.
 Deferred tax assets and liabilities are measured using the enacted or substantially enacted tax rates at the balance sheet date.
 Deferred tax assets are recognized only to the extent there is reasonable certainty that the assets can be realized in future.

-13. Discontinuing Operations (AS-24):
+15. Discontinuing Operations (AS-24):